 Good scientific practice means that researchers comply with certain rules regarding their work activities and behaviour in order to uphold scientific honesty and integrity.
 These rules aim to ensure respectful and fair dealings amongst researchers as well as to prevent scientific malpractice.

-The General Assembly of the Leibniz Association passed "Recommendations made by the Leibniz Association for safeguarding good scientific practice and handling complaints concerning scientific misconduct” in November 2015.
-In particular, the guideline sets out the role and powers of the Association's person of trust, as well as the procedural rules and sanctioning possibilities for the audit procedure.
+The General Assembly of the Leibniz Association passed "Guidelines for Good Scientific Practice in the Leibniz Association” in November 2015.
+They were updated 2019.
+In particular, the guideline sets out the role and powers of the Association's board of trust, as well as the procedural rules and sanctioning possibilities for the audit procedure.
 Nonetheless, all single Leibniz organizations are called upon to develop their own guidelines and regulate their decentralized procedures.